Phlebotomy Certification Cleveland, Ohio

 Preparing to take the Certification Exam

 Once you have registered to attempt the certification exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their competency exams.
 Be sure to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are immediately inputted in the national registry and a digital copy of your certification is downloadable in your account.
 Your digital copy, side by side your NPS transcripts, should be downloaded and printed for use as proof of certification.